kide-vm/kide/lib/parfait/README.md

 ### Parfait: a thin layer

 Parfait is the run-time of the **vm**.
-To be more precise, it is that part of the run-time that can be expressed in ruby.
+To be more precise, it is that part of the run-time needed to boot ruby.

 The run-time needs to contain quite a lot of functionality for a dynamic system.
 And a large part of that functionality must actually be used at compile time too.